ArmyAntSEC/GGGT/MMMT_eng_raw.md

 Read the following:

 _Being a ghost is hard.
-But in the dream world, the ghosts have their time to shine.
-As a ghost, you can hold dream sequences with a living character who is asleep.
-In the dream sequence you can address the living character directly and they can answer you back.
-You control the entire plot of the dream sequence._
+But in the dream world, the ghosts are allowed to shine.
+As a ghost, you can hold a dream sequence with a living character who is asleep.
+In the dream sequence you can talk directly to the living character and they can answer you back.
+As a ghost, you control the entire plot of the dream sequence._

 _To hold a dream sequence you start by leading the dreamer into the middle of the room and then placing them where you want them.
-You then describe the environment you are in.
+You then describe the environment you both are in.
 You can also describe other characters who are present and may even use the other ghost players as extras.
 They can either play themselves or or someone else.
-You control the dream world completely, so everything you way will be true for the dreamer._
+You control the dream world completely, so everything you say will be true for the dreamer._

 _Your goal with the dream sequence will be to make the dreamer understand something that is important to you.
 It is up to the dreamer to then interpret the dream afterwards as they see fit._

 ## Reread the characters
-Let each player reread their character so they remember what it said.
+Let each player reread their character so they remember the details.

 ## Speed-dating!
 Pair off all the players.
 Each pair then gets 60 seconds to have a quick talk.
 Do not reveal any big secrets at this time.
 Introduce your character in two sentences and say one sentence about how you see the relationship between the two characters.
 Both characters do not need to agree on the nature of the relationship.
 Then switch until everyone has talked to everyone else.